Pre-Birth Assessment Guidance

 AMENDMENT

-This chapter was updated in April 2023 when the pre-birth flowchart was updated.1.
+This chapter was updated in November 2024, with minor revisions to the guidance on pre-birth assessment.1.
 Introduction

 A Pre-Birth Assessment should be viewed as a preventative assessment, predicting risks in advance of a child being born.
 The aim of which is to ensure a child's safety post-partum, including ensuring that parents that are vulnerable and/or in difficulties, receive the kind of support and services that they require in order to be able to parent effectively and at the earliest opportunity.